Updated on March 15, 2026

 - Identify 5 things you can see

-- 4 you can touch
+- 4 things you can touch

-- 3 you can hear
+- 3 things you can hear

-- 2 you can smell
+- 2 things you can smell

-- 1 you can taste
+- 1 thing you can taste

-If you’re in Austin, taking a walk around Zilker Park or along the greenbelt can also help ground you in physical sensations and break the thought cycle.
+If you’re in Austin, taking a walk around Zilker Park or along the greenbelt can help ground you in physical sensations and break the thought cycle.

 5. Schedule “Worry Time”

-Research from Penn State University found that setting aside a specific 15-minute period each day for worrying can actually reduce intrusive thoughts throughout the rest of the day.
+Research from Penn State University found that setting aside a specific 15-minute period each day for worrying can reduce intrusive thoughts throughout the rest of the day.

-When an intrusive thought appears outside this window, tell yourself “I’ll think about this during my worry time at 7 PM” and redirect your attention.
+When an intrusive thought appears outside that window, tell yourself “I’ll think about this during my worry time at 7 PM” and redirect your attention.
+Most people find that by the time the scheduled window arrives, the thought has lost its urgency, or doesn’t feel worth revisiting at all.

 Professional Treatment Options